hexbatch/apple-core/v1/docs/layers/g-trading-layers/marketplace.md

 Auctions can be closed or open.
 If closed, the different bidders cannot see the other bids.
 If open, then anyone can see the bids.

 * The marketplace offers some apis to do bids
+* There are remotes on the auction tokens that will start telling when someone is outbid, or other marketplace events

 ## Award an offer